 1 – Go to your Google Drive workspace.

-2 – Click ‘+ New’ then create a new Google Sheets file.
+2 – Click + New then create a new Google Sheets file.

-3 – At the top, click Add-ons.
-Then click ‘Get add-ons’.
+3 – At the top of your Google Sheet, click on Add-ons.
+Then click on Get add-ons.

 4 – Search for Two Minute Reports.
 Then install it.